-Preexisting law, unchanged by the act, prohibits a "public official" or "party official" (see COMMENT 6 for definitions of the terms in quotation marks) from committing any "theft offense" (see COMMENT 5 for definition), when either of the following applies: (1) the offender uses the offender's office in aid of committing the offense or permits or assents to its use in aid of committing the offense, or (2) the property or service involved is owned by Ohio, any other state, the United States, a county, a municipal corporation, a township, or any political subdivision, department, or agency of any of them, is owned by a political party, or is part of a political campaign fund.
+Existing law prohibits a "public official" or "party official" (see COMMENT 6 for definitions of the terms in quotation marks) from committing any "theft offense" (see COMMENT 5(e) for definition), when either of the following applies: (1) the offender uses the offender's office in aid of committing the offense or permits or assents to its use in aid of committing the offense, or (2) the property or service involved is owned by Ohio, any other state, the United States, a county, a municipal corporation, a township, or any political subdivision, department, or agency of any of them, is owned by a political party, or is part of a political campaign fund.
 A violation of this prohibition is the offense of "theft in office."
-Under preexisting law, unchanged by the act, theft in office generally is a felony of the fifth degree, but if the value of property or services stolen is \$500 or more and is less than \$5,000, it is a felony of the fourth degree and if the value of property or services stolen is \$5,000 or more, it is a felony of the third degree.
+Theft in office generally is a felony of the fifth degree, but if the value of property or services stolen is \$5,000 or more, it is a felony of the third degree.
 Special restitution, and public pension-related restitution provisions apply when a person is convicted of the offense.

-Under former law, a public official or party official who was convicted of or pleaded guilty to (see "Supreme Court decisions relevant to the act's disqualification provisions," below) theft in office was forever disqualified from holding any public office, employment, or position of trust in Ohio.
+Exiting law also provides that a public official or party official who is convicted of or pleads guilty to (see "Supreme Court decisions relevant to the bill's disqualification provisions," below) theft in office is forever disqualified from holding any public office, employment, or position of trust in Ohio.
+(R.C.
 2921.41.)

-The act modifies the former provision regarding disqualification from holding any public office, employment, or position of trust so that it applies regarding a public official or party official who pleads guilty to ("Supreme Court decisions relevant to the act's disqualification provisions," below) theft in office and whose plea is accepted by the court or a public official or party official against whom a verdict or finding of guilt for committing theft in office is returned.
+The bill modifies the existing provision regarding disqualification from holding any public office, employment, or position of trust so that it applies regarding a public official or party official who pleads guilty to ("Supreme Court decisions relevant to the bill's disqualification provisions," below) theft in office and whose plea is accepted by the court or a public official or party official against whom a verdict or finding of guilt for committing theft in office is returned.
 (R.C.
 2921.41(C)(1).)

-Supreme Court decisions relevant to the act's disqualification provisions
+Supreme Court decisions relevant to the bill's disqualification provisions